 Rep. John Conyers (D-Mich.) is understandably “committed to a full employment economy.”
 His wife will increase Detroit’s 11.1 percent unemployment rate when she completes her three-year federal prison sentence for bribery and corruption during her tenure on the Detroit City Council.

 Despite being kicked off the federal bench by the Senate following his impeachment by the House for bribery, Democrat Alcee Hastings got himself another federal job in 1992 representing Florida’s 23rd District in Congress.
-The Office of Congressional Ethics is
+The Office of Congressional Ethics is investigating Hastings on a charge of sexually harassing a woman on his staff.

 Rest assured.
 Hastings says he’s “committed to improving women’s lives, empowering them in the workforce, and ending gender inequality.”